adityaviki/triangular-number/README.md

 The program offers two main functionalities:

 1. Find the nth triangular number and its divisors
-2. Find the first triangular number that has more than X divisors
+2. Find the first triangular number that has at least X divisors

 ## Installation